GarethMenezes/study/schemas.md

+## Resource Upload
 ### Client
-The JS would load what the user has inputted via a popup form on the site.
-This is parsed and sent by the JS to the worker with json POST request, for instance:
+1) The user inputs data via a popup form on the site.

+2) JS processes the input, converting it into a JSON payload.

+3) The JSON is sent to the worker using an HTTP POST request.

+#### Request Schema
 ```json
 {
     "fileData": {